-Michael Chazukow ran for town council in Milford as a pro-cannabis Republican after being a cannabis activist and won took office last night.
+Michael Chazukow ran for town council in West Milford as a pro-cannabis Republican after being a cannabis activist and won.
+He took office last night.

 He is a former National Organization for the Reform of Marijuana Laws (NORML) leader in New Jersey.
 Chazukow founded Ramapo College NJ (RCNJ) NORML in 2010, and he was on the board of NORML NJ for many years.